-In selecting materials for this study, we chose to include two different types of text: expository and narrative.
-Regardless of text type, reading task components (such as translation of symbols to meaning and linguistic structures) are the same, as are the cognitive "hard- and software" (such as background knowledge and working memory capacity of the individual).
-Indeed, although most evidence on inferential processes during reading is based on studies that used experimenter-generated narrative texts, similar processing has been observed with expository texts (Goldman & Varma, 1995) and literary texts (van den Broek, Rohleder, & Narvaez, 1996).
-However, systematic differences in how people respond to different types of texts, particularly narrative versus expository texts, also have been observed (e.g., Einstein, McDaniel, Owen, & Coté, 1990; McDaniel, Einstein, Dunay & Cobb, 1986; Zwaan, 1994).
-By including texts of each type, we allowed for the greatest generalizability of the results and hoped to obtain preliminary evidence for inference pattern similarities and differences between the text types.
+In selecting materials for this study, we chose to include two different types of text, expository and narrative.
+Regardless of text type, reading task components such as translation of symbols to meaning and linguistic structures are the same as are the cognitive 'hard- and software' such as background knowledge and working memory capacity of the individual.
+Indeed, although most evidence on inferential processes during reading are based on studies using experimenter-generated narrative texts, similar processing have been observed with expository texts (Goldman & Varma, 1996) and literary texts (van den Broek, Rohleder, & Narvaez, 1996).
+However, systematic differences in how people respond to different types of texts, particularly narrative versus expository texts, also have been observed (e.g., McDaniel, Einstein, Cunay & Cobb, 1986; Einstein, McDaniel, Owen, & Coté, 1990; Zwaan, 1994).
+By including texts of each type we allowed for the greatest generalizability of the results and hoped to obtain preliminary evidence for inference pattern similarities and differences between the text types.